jayelinjiaqi/42_libft/README.md

 ---
 ## 📁 void *calloc(size_t nmemb, size_t size);

+DESCRIPTION:
+The malloc() function allocates size bytes and returns a pointer to the allocated  memory.
+The memory is not initialized.
+If size is 0, then malloc() returns either NULL, or a unique pointer value that can  later be successfully passed to free().

+The  free()  function  frees  the memory space pointed to by ptr, which must have been returned by a previous call to  malloc(),  calloc(),  or realloc().
+Otherwise, or if free(ptr) has already been called before, undefined behavior occurs.
+If ptr is NULL, no operation is performed.

-Allocates memory for an array of  nmemb  elements of  size bytes each and returns a pointer to the allocated memory.
+The calloc() function allocates memory for an array of  nmemb  elements of  size bytes each and returns a pointer to the allocated memory.
 The memory is set to zero.
 If nmemb or size is 0,  then  calloc()  returns either  NULL,  or a unique pointer value that can later be successfully passed to free().
 If the multiplication of nmemb and size would result in  integer  overflow, then calloc() returns an error.
+By contrast, an integer overflow would not be detected in the following  call  to  malloc(),  with the result that an incorrectly sized block of memory would be allocated:

+malloc(nmemb * size);

+RETURN VALUE
+The malloc() and calloc() functions return a pointer to  the  allocated memory,  which  is  suitably  aligned for any built-in type.
+On error, these functions return NULL.
+NULL may also be returned by a successful call  to  malloc() with a size of zero, or by a successful call to calloc() with nmemb or size equal to zero.

 <pre> <code>
 void	*ft_calloc(size_t nmemb, size_t size)